This week there is considerable coverage of a major company being afflicted once more by WannaCry.

 Manage browser plugins

 Browser plugins are potentially another route through which a drive-by-download attack could be successfully achieved.
-Most users and companies do not manage browser plugins half as well as they could, and there can be many of them installed by various software products over time.
+Most users and companies do not manage browser plugins by a large margin as well as they could, and there can be many of them installed by various software products over time.
 Some may be obsolete and/or contain significant software vulnerabilities.

 Ensure plugins in browsers are white-listed to help combat the use of insecure plugins.
 Ideally, plugins should be pruned if found to be out of date or vulnerable.